MAD Drama

 SINGING SUGGESTIONS FOR MUSICALS

-VOCAL SURETY
+VOCAL PREPARATION

-POP SONGS
+AVOID POP SONGS

 AGE APPROPRIATENESS